This is the Best Place to Start When You're Overwhelmed by Clutter

 If your home is typical, you have many hundreds of things you don't need or want that are making it crowded, messy, and difficult to maintain.
 These things are stealing space, stealing time, stealing freedom, and making it harder to focus on what you really care about.
 You might feel frustrated by so many things that it's hard to know where to start dealing with all of it.

-clutter-free kitchen
+kitchen herb

 You can't declutter if you don't know where to start.